Amity University | BCA Admissions 2025

 For DNB Radiodiagnosis in India, the candidates should have an MBBS degree from a governing council-approved college, a valid MCI or State Medical Council licence, and a successful score in the centralised entrance exam by NBE.

-The career options available after DNB Radiodiagnosis are Radiologist, Consultant Radiologist, Interventional Radiologist, and Radiology Professor.
+The career options available after DNB Radiodiagnosis are Radiologist, Interventional Radiologist, and Radiology Specialist.

 Subjects covered in DNB Radiodiagnosis include radiography, ultrasound, CT scans, MRI, and interventional radiology.